-If you are impacted by unexpected illness or difficult personal circumstances, you may be eligible to apply for Special Consideration.
 This guide explains what Special Consideration is, how to apply, and what supporting evidence is required.

 Before you begin, make sure you have also read the Important Information about Exams page.
 These two pages work together to help you understand your responsibilities during assessments and how to seek support if needed.

-What Is Special Consideration?
+What is Special Consideration?

 • Unexpected